CogitoNTNU/AlphaZero/README.md

 * Pondering - Make the network think while it is the players turn.
 * Virtual loss - Spread out threads on different lines while multithreading, to avoid duplicate work.
 * Chess type clock - Add ability to play with a timer so that the AI can think as long as the human, as to simulate a real match.
 * Transfer learning - Use a pre-trained resnet and only train the first and last few layers.
-This shuold speed up convergence significantly.
+This should speed up convergence significantly.
 The weights can for instance be taken from Leela Chess Zero.
 * Match temperature - A temperature argument as to make the network not behave deterministicly when playing against a human (can be extended easily by the same approach used in training).

 ## Acknowledgments